• Skip to primary navigation

 Home » Recipes » Beef

-Pan-Seared Wagyu Ribeye Steak
+Wagyu Ribeye Steak (Pan Seared)

 Jump to Recipe

-Wagyu ribeye steak pan-seared to perfection.
-Easy foolproof pan-searing ensures a perfect steak every time.
+Wagyu ribeye steak pan-seared to perfection!
+Easy, foolproof pan-searing ensures a perfect steak every time.
 Using a cast-iron skillet gives you a perfect sear to lock in those juices.
-With these instructions, you'll have juicy ribeye steaks every time!
+With these instructions, you'll have juicy ribeye steaks every time.
 The perfect weeknight dinner idea but special enough for your holiday main!

 Pan seared wagyu ribeye steaks with rosemary and herb butter in a cast iron skillet